darklakefi/dex-web/DEVELOPMENT.md

 ## Overview

 This repository is managed as an [Nx](https://nx.dev/) monorepo.
-It contains the entire frontend platform for the DEX, including the main Next.js application, shared libraries, and E2E tests.
+It contains the entire frontend platform for the DEX, including the main Next.js application and shared libraries.

 The architecture is built on a strong separation of concerns, featuring: